Nikolay Neprimerov: Man of science

-Neprimerov was an innovator in many areas.
-Not always were his ideas recognised and accepted by official science, although these always provided original solutions to the most complex scientific and industrial problems.
+Neprimerov was an innovator.
+His ideas are not necessarily recognized and accepted by official science, although these provided original solutions to scientific and industrial problems.

 Along with research and outreach activities, Neprimerov worked to improve the theory and practice of teaching.
 About 650 students graduated from the Department of Radioelectronics in the specialisation created by Nikolay Neprimerov.
 He also gave public scientific lectures on Sundays at the Kazan University attracting huge audiences.

-Neprimerov created a multifaceted, informal scientific school actively working in various research and industry-related domains.
-His popular inter-faculty scientific workshops attracted scientists from all departments of the Kazan University and numerous institutions of Russia and other countries.
+Neprimerov created a multifaceted, informal scientific school working in various research and industry-related domains.
+His inter-faculty scientific workshops attracted scientists from all departments of the Kazan University and numerous institutions of Russia and other countries.

 Fundamental science

 Neprimerov's research in various sciences – physics, gravitation theory, geology, biology, etc. – suggested that these had common basics.
 The search for these fundamentals lead Neprimerov, in the early 1980s, to the creation of a physical model of the discrete medium consisting of particles with mass, size, charge and mechanical and magneticmoments that interact through strong forces in the microcosm and through electric and magnetic forces in the three-dimensional macrocosm.

 Neprimerov analysed structural features and properties of atomic and molecular media and interaction mechanisms to present the general structure of the universe as a hierarchy of systems with size jumps and the appearance of new qualities in the transition from lower to higher systems.
 In 1992, Neprimerov's work of many years was published as a monograph, The Universe, and then refined in the book Physical Dynamics (1997) describing the discrete medium and the movement of energy, impulse and particles with rest mass.
 In addition, two more monographs were published around the start of the 21st century: Natural Science and The Structure of the Universe (2001).

 These books cover the basics of a wide range of university sciences, such as microdynamics, electrodynamics, acoustic dynamics, thermodynamics, chemodynamics, fluid dynamics, geodynamics and homodynamics defined by Nikolay Neprimerov as a human science about the place of man in the Universe.